Trump Once Demanded Barack Obama’s College Grades

 “I heard he was a terrible student, terrible.
 How does a bad student go to Columbia and then to Harvard?”
 Trump said that year.
 “I’m thinking about it, I’m certainly looking into it.
 Let him show his records.”

 Over a year later, on the eve of the 2012 election, Trump released a YouTube video in which he offered $5 million to a charity of Obama’s choice if the president would release his college records and passport applications.
 Trump also took credit for getting Obama, in 2011, to release his longform birth certificate.
-Obama does not appear to have ever responded to the college transcript offer, and was re-elected that November.
+Obama does not appear to have ever responded to the college transcript offer and was re-elected in November 2012.

 “The irony wasn’t lost on me at the time that Mr. Trump in 2011 had strongly criticized President Obama for not releasing his grades,” Cohen said in his testimony.